matsonkepson/matsonkepson.github.io/content/blog/post002-run-minikube-with-docker/index.md

 ### preface

 While there are other options like Kind, K3s, MicroK8s, the Minikube is a balance of simplicity, flexibility, additionally community support makes it a great choice for many developers.
-Whats more ist really super simple to start with.
+What's more ist really super simple to start with.
 To stat, all you need to have is installed docker engine and kubectl cli locally!

 ### install minikube